 The pros and cons

-The SEPP method for early distributions can be an excellent way for taxpayers younger than 59½ to tap retirement funds without penalty.
+The SEPP distribution is a method for an early distribution exception.
+It can be an excellent way for taxpayers younger than 59½ to tap retirement funds without penalty.
 But keep in mind that there’s still a price to pay in the form of a smaller nest egg.
-Each taxpayer must determine how important his or her need is to tap these funds, and carefully follow the rules during the SEPP period so the strategy doesn’t backfire.
+Each taxpayer must determine how important his or her need is to tap these funds.
+And, carefully follow the rules during the SEPP period so the strategy doesn’t backfire.